Exams, Cleaning, X-Rays, & Sealants

 Sometimes there may not be room in your mouth for your wisdom teeth and, as they start to come through, they push against the teeth already there or may start to come through at an angle.
 When this happens, you might feel some pain or discomfort, so the best thing to do is to visit your dentist.

-The dentist will probably take an x-ray of your mouth to see how – or if – your wisdom teeth are coming through.
-From this, they will be able to make a judgement on whether or not to take them out, and how easy or difficult it might be.
+The dentist will probably need to conduct oral surgery and take an x-ray of your mouth to see how – or if – your wisdom teeth are coming through.
+From this, they will be able to make a judgement on whether to take them out, and how easy or difficult it might be.
 Extractions can also be done under sedation.

 Having a tooth out is the same as having an operation and, because of this, you must look after the area to speed healing and to reduce the risk of infection.
 Here are some pointers:

-For the first 24 hours, try to avoid eating hot food, don’t smoke, don’t drink any alcohol and try not to disturb any blood clot which might have formed.
+For the first 24 hours after your oral surgery, you should try to avoid eating hot food, don’t smoke, don’t drink any alcohol, This is so you do not disturb any blood clot which might have formed.

 Brush your teeth as normal to keep your mouth as clean as possible.
 You may feel some small pieces of bone work their way out of the socket – don’t worry, this is perfectly normal.